logo

 AFP

-The cat-foxes have been spotted on the island as Ghjattu volpe and are found in the Asco forest and Cecchini said that they have a remote habitat where there is "water and plant cover offering protection against its main predator, the golden eagle."
+The cat-foxes have been spotted on the island as Ghjattu volpe and are found in the Asco forest.
+Cecchini stated that they have a remote habitat where there is "water and plant cover offering protection against its main predator, the golden eagle."

 AFP

-Benedetti has been studying the rare species for more than ten years and explains that it was only after years of playing "cat and mouse" with the species that one was surprisingly and unexpectedly caught, completely on accident, in a chicken coop, of all places, in Olcani of Cap Course.
+Benedetti has been studying this rare species for more than ten years and explains that it was only after years of playing "cat and mouse" with the species that one was surprisingly and unexpectedly caught—completely by accident—in a chicken coop, of all places, in Olcani of Cap Corse.

 AFP

-It took a few more years for research to officially get underway, but in 2012 they were able to determine the cat-fox's genetic make up by using a method that involved essence attractive to cats and a wooden stick that the critters would rub up against, leaving traces of their fur!
+It took a few more years for research to officially get underway, but in 2012, they were able to determine the cat-fox's genetic makeup by using a method that involved an essence attractive to cats and a wooden stick that the critters would rub against, leaving traces of their fur!

-By looking at its DNA, we could tell it apart from the European wildcat, Felis silvestris silvestris.
-It’s close to the African forest cat, Felis silvestris lybica, but its exact identity is still to be determined.
+By analyzing its DNA, we could distinguish it from the European wildcat, Felis silvestris silvestris.
+It shares similarities with the African forest cat, Felis silvestris lybica, but its precise classification remains to be clarified.

 AFP

-It was yet another few years of trial and error before the combined efforts of advanced photographic and later physical traps, the researchers finally captured their first "cat-fox" in 2016.
+It was yet another few years of trial and error before the combined efforts of advanced photographic and later physical traps led the researchers to finally capture their first "cat-fox" in 2016.

 AFP